 Panellist

-Michael Goodhart is Professor of Political Science and of Gender, Sexuality, and Women's Studies.
+Michael Goodhart is Professor of Political Science and of Gender, Sexuality, and Women's Studies at the University of Pittsburgh.
 He is also Professor (by courtesy) of Philosophy and a faculty fellow in the University Honors College.
 Goodhart's core research interests include democracy, human rights, (in)justice, and emancipatory political struggles.

 Paul Johnson